SlowDash integrates Python scripts written by users, with features including:

 For SQL databases, the “long format” with UNIX timestamps is used by

 default.
-To use other table schemata, specify a user-defined
+To use other table schemas, specify a user-defined

 TableFormat